WalletConnect/walletconnect-docs/docs/kotlin/mobile-linking/mobile-linking.md

 Deep link example: `wc:/{topic}@2`

-To receive receive signing request in your Wallet, you'll need to initialize Kotlin SDK with the `Redirect` object where you pass a deep link that redirects to your wallet when it comes to receiving signing request from Dapp.
+To receive signing request in your Wallet, you'll need to initialize Kotlin SDK with the `Redirect` object where you pass a deep link that redirects to your wallet when it comes to receiving signing request from Dapp.

 ```kotlin
 val redirect = Sign.Model.Redirect(native = "kotlin-wallet-wc:/request") //should be unique for your wallet